David Hockney and Printmaking David Hockney and Printmaking

 David Hockney: Living In Colour exhibition, 148 New Bond Street

 David Hockney’s journey into printmaking began at Bradford School of Art, where he was immersed in the teachings of traditional artist groups like the Euston Road School and influential modernists like Walter Sickert (1860-1942).
 Initially inspired to capture the essence of his hometown, the stark streets and muted colour palettes of Bradford soon disenchanted him.
 This disillusionment ignited a passion for experimentation, leading Hockney to explore the dynamic world of printmaking.
 His relentless curiosity, interrogation of techniques and insatiable drive to push the limits of the medium are hallmarks of his oeuvre.
-David Hockney’s works are widely regarded – both his paintings and his prints - and his ceaseless energy to bring to life even the simplest of forms is apparent.
+David Hockney’s works – both his paintings and his prints - are widely regarded and his ceaseless energy to bring to life even the simplest of forms is apparent.

 After Bradford, Hockney went on to study at the Royal College of Art (1959-1961).
 A prerequisite of the course was purchasing art supplies, and so it interested him when the prints department gave out free materials.
 With financial concerns alleviated, Hockney found creative freedom, drawing inspiration from fellow class-members as he navigated the bounds of this new medium.
 In his early years, he stuck to the two mainstream printing techniques: lithography and etching, and as he grew more advanced in his capacity to build composition and experiment with colour and line, he began diversifying his portfolio to include aquatinting and soft-ground and sugar-lift etching.
 By the 1980s, Hockney’s proficiency reached new heights as he imagined an entirely new printing technique that he coined his ‘Home Made Prints’.
 Devised using the everyday office-spec Xerox printer, these early prints are a nod to his growing digital proficiency that eventually gives way to his iPhone and iPad drawings of the 21st century.